Tokyo Olympic film debuts in Japan; headed next to Cannes

 TOKYO (AP) — The documentary film about the pandemic-delayed Tokyo Olympics premiered on Monday, shown to reporters and other invited guests in the Japanese capital.

-After Tokyo, the film will be shown on Wednesday at the Cannes Film Festival in the Bunuel Theatre, named for Spanish-born iconoclastic filmmaker Luis Bunuel.
+After Tokyo, the film will be shown on Wednesday at the Cannes Film Festival in the Bunuel Theater, named for Spanish-born iconoclastic filmmaker Luis Bunuel.

 “The Olympics are not just about getting prizes, being first and going after a victory that is right before you in the moment,” Kawase said in a recent interview.
 “I tried also to depict the pursuit of becoming winners in life.”

-Kawase has also made another film looking at events away from the athletes, which has been called “Side B.” It will be debut at an unspecified date.
+Kawase has also made another film looking at events away from the athletes, which has been called “Side B.” It will debut in Japanese cinemas on June 24.
+The film shown on Monday will be shown in some Japanese cinemas beginning on June 3.

-Kawase said she made the film in two parts because, after the Games were postponed by the pandemic, her subject became more complex.
+Kawase said she made the film in two parts because, after the Games were postponed by the pandemic, her subject became too complex.

+The film, which is only in Japanese unless speakers are using other languages, focuses much of its attention on athletes from Japan, and female athletes from all over.
+It also looks at refugee athletes, athletes who have defected, and athletes competing as mothers who brought their infants to games.

+The film targets a cross section of sports, particularly judo, softball, surfing, women’s basketball, and skateboarding.
+For the most part, it steers clear of the medal ceremonies, the flag waving and who won — and who lost — and prioritizes the drama of competing.

+He said Olympic athletes often “do something completely unexpected.
+This is a moment of genius.
+Yes, we need to go through all these exercises in order to be able to see the world in a different way.
+Even for one millisecond.”

+The documentary showed flashes of the controversy that dogged the Tokyo Games with scenes of protesters asking for a cancellation, and scenes that questioned the wisdom of holding the Games in the midst of a pandemic.

-The film looks at refugee athletes, and athletes who have defected.
-She also touched on gender equality, athletes competing as mothers, and covered the resignation of Yoshiro Mori as president of the local organizing committee.
+The “Side B” version is expected to cover more of the problems including the resignation of Yoshiro Mori as president of the local organizing committee.

 Mori, a former Japanese prime minister, stepped down five months before the Olympics opened after making derogatory comments about women, saying they “talk too much.”